 Dr. McQuaite notes “Each year, I grow more concerned as I see more and more children with problems associated with backpacks.
 Complaints include back pain, headaches, neck and shoulder pain, and numbness in the arms and hands.
-Studies show a direct connection to these problems being associated to overloaded and ill-fitted backpacks.
+Studies show a direct connection to these problems with overloaded and ill-fitted backpacks.
 The body is trying to compensate for the change caused by the backpack’s added weight.
 The spine in particular can be affected as it bends and twists to reposition this added backpack weight.
 When this happens pain usually results.”

-Dr. Jeff says “A lot of these problems can be addressed by using proper body mechanics.
+Dr. McQuaite says “A lot of these problems can be addressed by using proper body mechanics.
 While they may not be “cool”, it will help prevent the possibility of long term damage.”

 In an effort to cut down on the number of these injuries, Dr. McQuaite offers parents the following backpack safety advice

-- Never let a child carry more than 10-15% of his or her body weight.
+- Never let a child carry more than 10-15% of his or her body weight in the backpack.

 - Load the heaviest items closest to the child’s back and arrange books and materials to prevent them from sliding.

 - Always wear both shoulder straps.
 Wearing only one strap can cause a child to lean to one side, curving the spine and causing pain or discomfort.

 - Select a pack with well-padded shoulder straps.
 Too much pressure on the shoulders and necks can cause pain and tingling.

 - Adjust the shoulder straps so that the pack fits snugly to the child’s back.
-The bottom of the pack should rest in the curve of the lower back, never more than four inches below the child’s waistline.
+The bottom of the pack should rest in the curve of the lower back.
+It should never be more than four inches below the child’s waistline.

 - Use the waist belt, if the backpack has one, to help distribute the pack’s weight more evenly.

 - Check what your child carries to school and brings home to make sure the items are necessary to the day’s activities.